Charley Boorman: Accident

 Boorman was involved in a serious accident test riding a motorbike with journalists in Portugal in 2016.
 He broke both legs after colliding with a wall while avoiding a car that pulled out in front of him.
 He then broke his hip riding a Vespa while still in recovery.
-After a period reliant on a wheelchair, Boorman is back riding, but now walks with a limp as his left leg is 1 cm shorter than his right after operations to repair the breaks.
+After a period reliant on a wheelchair, Boorman was back riding, but walking with a limp as his left leg was 1 cm shorter than his right after operations to repair the brakes.

 Presenting career

 In 2004, Ewan McGregor and Boorman undertook an international motorcycle journey from London to New York, riding east across Europe, Asia, and North America.
 This was recorded for a popular television series and book titled Long Way Round.
+Critical responses were mixed, with one noting 'Boorman comes across as a copper-bottomed, ocean-going, 24-carat prick.'

 Along with producer Russ Malkin (from Long Way Round) and a motorbike team, Boorman competed in the 2006 Dakar Rally in January 2006.
 The event was filmed and the series Race to Dakar began on Sky2 in the United Kingdom in October 2006.
 During the rally Boorman was injured and was forced to retire from the race after five days.

 In 2007, he took another journey with McGregor: Long Way Down, a trip from John o' Groats in Scotland, to Cape Town, South Africa.
 This was televised on BBC2 starting in October 2007.